apache/incubator-hugegraph-doc/content/en/docs/config/config-option.md

 backend                  |                             | Must be set to `postgresql`. serializer               |                             | Must be set to `postgresql`.

-Others are consistent with the MySQL backend.
+Other options are consistent with the MySQL backend.

 > The driver and url of the PostgreSQL backend should be set to:
 > - `jdbc.driver=org.postgresql.Driver`